GeorginaMampuru/ChatBotWithReact/README.md

 npm i express cors axios
 npm i --save-dev nodemon ```

+Within frontend install this component with the following command:

+npm install react-chat-engine-pretty

 # Configuration
 Before running the Chat Bot, make sure to configure the necessary environment variables.
 Create a .env file in the server directory and add the following variables: